-(d) New and amended accounting standards and interpretations not yet adopted
+(d) New and amended accounting standards and interpretations issued but not yet effective

-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2014 reporting periods and have not been early adopted by the Credit Union.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2015 reporting periods and have not been early adopted by the Credit Union.
 The Credit Union's assessment of the impact of these new standards and interpretations is set out below.